Version effective date: 21 November 2021

 Any third-party service providers utilized by Culture Amp will only be given access to your account and Customer Data as is reasonably necessary to provide the Services and will be subject to: (i) confidentiality obligations which are substantially consistent with the standards described in this Agreement; and (ii) their agreement to comply with the data transfer restrictions applicable to personal information as set forth in this Agreement.

 6 Account Management

 You are responsible for safeguarding any passwords or other credentials used to access your account.
-Administrator accounts may not be shared and may only be used by one individual per account.
+Administrator or manager accounts may not be shared and may only be used by one individual per account.
 You are responsible for any activity occurring in your account (other than activity that Culture Amp is directly responsible for and is not performed in accordance with your instructions), whether or not you authorized that activity.
 If you become aware of any unauthorized access to, or use of, your account, you should immediately notify our Customer Success team.

 7 Customer Obligations

 7.1 LEGAL COMPLIANCE